Finding Chinese Vegetarian Restaurants in East Asia

 That's the theory.
 However, in practice, the distinction is not so clear-cut, as su is now commonly used for both styles.
 In fact, some restaurants display both characters.

-Note that some sources (Lonely Planet's Taiwan guide, e.g.) suggest looking for the swastika to find vegetarian eateries.
+Note that some sources (e.g., older editions of Lonely Planet's Taiwan guide) suggest looking for the swastika to find vegetarian eateries.
 However, I found it to be rarely used by eateries and often used by establishments that have nothing to do with food.
 Therefore, if you want vegetarian food, look for the "vegetarian" characters.
 They're easily recognized and unambiguously used if and only if vegetarian food is being served.